Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_6_CommandLine/week3/README.md

 gzip SRR2584863_1.fastq
 ```

-This is second next-level coding here...
+This is next-level coding here...

 ```
 $ for infile in *_1.fastq.gz